TRUE OR FALSE:

 If my household cleaners were dangerous, the company that makes them wouldn’t be allowed to sell them to me; as a consumer without a chemistry degree, it’s their job to make sure I’m safe, right?

 FALSE.
-A chemical isn’t required to be proven safe before entering the American market.
-Rather, it’s the other way around.
-Before regulation can be instituted, a chemical must first be proven unsafe by “substantial health concern of unreasonable risk”.
-Is it possible to be more vague?
-And that’s not the worst part: manufacturers are allowed to provide their own safety testing data without any independent or unbiased oversight.
+A chemical ingredient isn’t required to be proven safe before entering the American market.
+Rather, it’s the other way around!
+A chemical must first be proven unsafe by "substantial health concern of unreasonable risk”.
+That's awfully vague.
+And that’s not the worst part: manufacturers are permitted to provide their own safety testing data without any independent oversight.
 This doesn’t exactly seem like an ethical process, does it?

 Very few known chemicals have been thoroughly and independently tested, placing consumers at the mercy of chemical manufacturers.
-Unfortunately they have only one interest, and it’s not you.
+Unfortunately they have only one interest, and it’s not your health.
 As the saying goes, business is business!

-Despite the fact that the CDC has detected levels of hundreds of untested chemicals in the blood and urine of Americans, only five have been removed in 4 decades.
-There are more than 80,000 known chemicals in existence!
+Despite the fact that the CDC has detected levels of hundreds of untested chemicals in the blood and urine of Americans, only five have been removed in 50 years!
+There are more than 80,000 known chemicals in existence.

 According to experts, on average 62 toxic chemicals are found in the American home.
 These harmful substances linger on surfaces long after use, causing chronic health problems and interacting in dangerous ways with one another.

 We’ve created the following guide to help you dodge our TOP TEN most common hazardous chemicals in use today:

 Infants, the elderly, and people with asthma are especially at risk to the dangers of ammonia, a respiratory irritant.
 Regular exposure can lead to chronic bronchitis, scarring, asthma, and is harmful for anyone with a respiratory disorder of any nature.
 And worst of all, mixing ammonia and bleach while cleaning can result in a deadly chemical reaction.